Best Cities to Invest in Wholesale Real Estate 2023

 Methodology

-In order to determine what cities would be the best to potentially invest in a variety of different factors could come into play.
-So, I started with a list of the 200 largest cities in the United States and then gathered the following data points for them.
+In order to determine what cities would be the best to potentially invest, whether that's wholesale real estate or other types, in a variety of different factors could come into play.
+So, I started with a list of the 100 largest cities in the United States and then gathered the following data points for them.

-Now, I tried to find the most recent data for each of the cities, sometimes which meant pulling data from Q2 of 2022 and other times it meant pulling it from the first few months of 2023 data.
+Now, I tried to find the most recent data for each of the cities, sometimes which meant pulling data from 2022 from the census and other times it meant pulling it from the last quarter of 2023 for data.
 But each of the data points had a weight behind it, in order to help balance the list.

 House Price Index (25%)